- 2014 Award

 Dave Salt, Chief Engineer, GKN Driveline

 Dave has more than 40 years of experience within automotive engineering and specialises in vehicle design, development and application.
-He is Chief Engineer and Engineering Site Manager at GKN Driveline, a UK-based global engineering company.
-The business employs 22,000 people at 56 locations in 22 countries, working in partnership with vehicle manufacturers.
-This is the fourth year that Dave has participated in the judging of the Award.
+He is Chief Engineer and Engineering Site Manager at UK-based global engineering company GKN Driveline – the world’s leading manufacturer of automotive driveline components.
+The business employs 24,000 people at 45 manufacturing facilities and 3 product development centres in 22 countries, working in partnership with vehicle manufacturers.
+This is the fifth year that Dave has participated in the judging of the Award.

 Jim Higginbotham, Managing Director – Large Corporate and Specialist Asset Finance, Lombard

 Jim Higginbotham is Managing Director of Lombard’s Large Corporate and Specialist Asset Finance (LCSAF) division.
 In this role, Jim is responsible for a diverse range of specialist businesses from vehicle stocking and short-term car hire through to technology services, renewable energy, and aviation and marine.
 The team also focus on meeting the asset finance needs of the FTSE 250 in partnership with Lombard’s parent, The Royal Bank of Scotland Group.
 As a business leader with more than 20 years’ experience within the financial services industry and specific functional expertise in risk, Jim brings key knowledge to a sector that can have complex funding requirements.
 He also has a clear understanding of the importance of balancing commercial ambition with a risk based approach to achieving a strong return on investment.